etruxton/arcvde/README.md

 Planned improvements to Capybara Hunt include:
 - Enemy that you need to shoot to protect the capybara
-- More silly reactions by the pond buddy
+- ~~Silly reactions by the pond buddy~~ ✅ **DONE!**
 - More animations
 - Difficulty settings
 - More themes and backgrounds

+Planned improvements to Blinky Bird include:
+- Sound effects and synthwave music for cyberpunk atmosphere
+- Multiple cyber-bird designs and unlockable skins
+- Power-ups triggered by special blink patterns (double blink for boost)
+- Different cyberpunk environments (rainy nights, neon districts, space stations)

 Planned additions to ARCVDE:
+- ~~Capybara Hunt - like duck hunt but you shoot capybaras? or something around them~~ ✅ **DONE!
+Cabypara Hunt where you shoot balloons carrying capy's**
 - Galaga style game where you control the character with where you point
 - PacMan or Snake style game where you control player with where you point ?
-- Flappy Bird where you control the bird by clapping.
-Clappy Bird! 👏
+- ~~Flappy Bird where you control the bird by clapping.
+Clappy Bird! 👏~~ ✅ **DONE!
+Blinky Bird uses blinks instead**
 - Angry Birds style game where you physically pinch and real back the bird to shoot it at a tower of blocks
 - maybe moreeeee